Marketing Communications Today is a resource for marketing communications

 organizations have achieved by tapping into government resources and opportunities.

-Results speak volumes — grants awarded; third-party validation of products,
+Results speak volumes — grants awarded; third-party validation of products, services

 IMC 638 - Public Affairs at West Virginia University.
-He's the director
+He's the director of

-networking, government relations, and communications experience.
+government relations, and communications experience.

 Take a quick skim through LinkedIn for the position title of Marketing Specialist.